mozilla-iam/auth0-custom-lock/README.md

 hosted login page which is sourced from [`src/html/index.html`](src/html/index.html).

 This HTML page references the S3 CDN URL now containing the built javascript artifacts.

+#### Changing the AWS CodeBuild to GitHub integration

+These AWS CodeBuild webhooks must be provisioned by AWS CodeBuild (as opposed to manually within GitHub).
+As a result the process to create or update these webhooks must follow this process

+* As a GitHub user with admin rights in this repo, [add a new collaborator](https://github.com/mozilla-iam/auth0-custom-lock/settings/collaboration) to the repo
+* The collaborator to add is
+  * the `infosec-prod-371522382791-codebuild` GitHub user to affect the `production` webhook
+  * the `infosec-dev-656532927350-codebuild` GitHub user to affect the `master` webhook
+* Grant the service user `admin` rights in the repo
+* Since the `github.com/mozilla-iam` GitHub organization already whitelists the `AWS CodeBuild (Oregon)` third-party app, we don't need to temporarily whitelist the app in this step (unlike in, for example, the `github.com/mozilla` GitHub Organization)
+* In the AWS CodeBuild web console (in the appropriate AWS account), go to the `Edit`... `Source` settings
+* Make changes and save
+* As a repo admin go back in [and remove the collaborator you added](https://github.com/mozilla-iam/auth0-custom-lock/settings/collaboration)
+* We don't need to un-whitelist the intergation at the GitHub Organization level in the `github.com/mozilla-iam` GitHub org (as would be necessary in the `github.com/mozilla` GitHub org)

 #### Deploying to Auth0-Dev manually